pixavier/mqtt4snap/README.md

 ## Example: Controlling IoT electronic devices

-Snap *!* can be used for controling and testing IoT devices.
+Snap<em>!</em> can be used for controling and testing IoT devices.
 [Here](https://www.youtube.com/watch?v=L1kAdtWJoAE&t=15m41s) you can see a demo with a physical twin at the Snap!Con 2021.

 [Wokwi](https://wokwi.com) is an online Digital Twin for IoT developments.
-You can see an executable MQTT Python example [here](https://wokwi.com/projects/341895401936257620) or a C/C++ example [here](https://wokwi.com/projects/341900361938764370), which can [be controlled and tested](https://snap.berkeley.edu/snap/snap.html#open:https://raw.githubusercontent.com/pixavier/mqtt4snap/master/LateralProjects/iot_devices/iot_device_test.xml) from Snap *!*.
+You can see an executable MQTT Python example [here](https://wokwi.com/projects/341895401936257620) or a C/C++ example [here](https://wokwi.com/projects/341900361938764370), which can [be controlled and tested](https://snap.berkeley.edu/snap/snap.html#open:https://raw.githubusercontent.com/pixavier/mqtt4snap/master/LateralProjects/iot_devices/iot_device_test.xml) from Snap<em>!</em>.

 ## Command-line mode

-You can run Snap *!* in command-line mode using a [headless browser](https://en.wikipedia.org/wiki/Headless_browser).
-To run MQTT4Snap *!* in a headless browser, the JavaScript extensions must be enabled by default.
-It can be achieved with an own Snap *!* installation (Download source), adding this line of code "Process.prototype.enableJS = true;" in the snap.html script block of code.
+You can run Snap<em>!</em> in command-line mode using a [headless browser](https://en.wikipedia.org/wiki/Headless_browser).
+To run MQTT4Snap<em>!</em> in a headless browser, the JavaScript extensions must be enabled by default.
+It can be achieved with an own Snap<em>!</em> installation (Download source), adding this line of code "Process.prototype.enableJS = true;" in the snap.html script block of code.

 ## MQTT.js library

-MQTT4Snap *!* is based on the [MQTT.js](https://github.com/mqttjs/MQTT.js) library.
+MQTT4Snap<em>!</em> is based on the [MQTT.js](https://github.com/mqttjs/MQTT.js) library.

 **Deprectaed:** The "load MQTT library" block loads the module on the fly from the [UNPKG CDN repo](https://unpkg.com/mqtt/).